-- Water production wells: Up to two water supply wells would be established onsite, depending on whether existing wells can be used, with each well capable of meeting the peak day water demands.
-The wells would be drilled to a depth of approximately 700 feet below ground surface (bgs) and screened to draw from approximately 400-600 feet bgs (see Section 5.1 of Appendix D-1). - Water treatment plant: Based on existing information related to groundwater quality in the region (see Section 3.3), it is anticipated that an on-site water treatment plant would be developed to meet Clean Drinking Water Act requirements, including the removal of arsenic and manganese.
-The proposed layout of the treatment plant and process flow diagram is provided as Figures 5-1 and 5-2 of Appendix D-1 (see Section 5.2 of Appendix D-1) and would be located within an enclosed building.
+• Water production wells: Up to two water supply wells would be established onsite, depending on whether existing wells can be used, with each well capable of meeting the peak day water demands.
+The wells would be drilled to a depth of approximately 700 feet below ground surface (bgs) and screened to draw from approximately 400-600 feet bgs (see Section 5.1 of Appendix D-1).

-- Storage tank: A welded steel cylindrical water storage tank would be constructed to store water produced by the water treatment plant to meet fire flow and peak domestic demand requirements (see Section 5.3 of Appendix D-1).
+- Water treatment plant: Based on existing information related to groundwater quality in the region (see Section 3.3), it is anticipated that an on-site water treatment plant would be developed to meet Clean Drinking Water Act requirements, including the removal of arsenic and manganese.
+A baseline monitoring process would be established in consultation with EPA to determine the appropriate treatment methods.
+The proposed layout of the treatment plant and process flow diagram is provided as Figures 5-1 and 5-2 of Appendix D-1 (see Section 5.2 of Appendix D-1) and would be located within an enclosed building. - Storage tank: A welded steel cylindrical water storage tank would be constructed to store water produced by the water treatment plant to meet fire flow and peak domestic demand requirements (see Section 5.3 of Appendix D-1).
 The tank would provide approximately 1 million gallons of storage, with an approximate diameter of 75 feet and height of 32 feet. - Pump station: A potable water pump station would be used to convey potable water from the storage tank to the resort facilities and would be sized to handle both fire flow and domestic demands.
 The ultimate pumping capacity would be dependent on fire flow requirements and would be satisfied by two variable-speed high-service pumps that are half the capacity of the projected flow requirement (see Section 5.3 of Appendix D-1).